Accounting: Financial accounting

 Financial accounting focuses on the reporting of an organization's financial information to external users of the information, such as investors, potential investors and creditors.
 It calculates and records business transactions and prepares financial statements for the external users in accordance with generally accepted accounting principles (GAAP).
-GAAP, in turn, arises from the wide agreement between accounting theory and practice, and change over time to meet the needs of decision-makers.
+GAAP, in turn, arises from the wide agreement between accounting theory and practice, and changes over time to meet the needs of decision-makers.

 Financial accounting produces past-oriented reports—for example financial statements are often published six to ten months after the end of the accounting period—on an annual or quarterly basis, generally about the organization as a whole.

 Management accounting

 Management accounting focuses on the measurement, analysis and reporting of information that can help managers in making decisions to fulfill the goals of an organization.
-In management accounting, internal measures and reports are based on cost-benefit analysis, and are not required to follow the generally accepted accounting principle (GAAP).
+In management accounting, internal measures and reports are based on cost–benefit analysis, and are not required to follow the generally accepted accounting principle (GAAP).
 In 2014 CIMA created the Global Management Accounting Principles (GMAPs).
 The result of research from across 20 countries in five continents, the principles aim to guide best practice in the discipline.

 Management accounting produces past-oriented reports with time spans that vary widely, but it also encompasses future-oriented reports such as budgets.
 Management accounting reports often include financial and non financial information, and may, for example, focus on specific products and departments.

+Intercompany accounting

+Intercompany accounting focuses on the measurement, analysis and reporting of information between separate entities that are related, such as a parent company and its subsidiary companies.
+Intercompany accounting concerns record keeping of transactions between companies that have common ownership such as a parent company and a partially or wholly owned subsidiary.
+Intercompany transactions are also recorded in accounting when business is transacted between companies with a common parent company (subsidiaries).